volument/baretest/README.md

 - only what you want: test(), test.only(), test.before()
 - output based on the standard `debug` library
 - the node- native `require('assert')` is your friend
-- 98% smaller codebase (no kidding), 50%-80% faster startup
+- 98% smaller codebase (no kidding)

+- 500% faster require('') & the importance of require time when testing
+    - require time comparison
-- no dependencies
+    - amount of dependencies